svanoort/pyresttest/README.md

 ## Why YAML and not XML/JSON?
 - It's human readable and human editable
 - XML is extremely verbose, reducing readability, and tests are supposed to be written by people
-- JSON is actually a subset of YAML, so you still can use JSON to define tests, it's just more verbose
+- JSON is actually a subset of YAML, so you still can use JSON to define tests, it's just more verbose.
+See miniapp-test.json for an example.
+Just remember that you have to escape quotes when giving JSON input to request bodies.